Table of Contents

-A California State MMJ card, aka Medical Marijuana identification card (MMIC) is issued by Department of Public Health to MMJ patients.
+A California State MMJ card, aka Medical Marijuana identification card (MMIC), is issued by the Department of Public Health to MMJ patients.

 Under the MMIC program, County Public Health Registration Offices in California would be responsible for processing MMIC applications and issuing identification cards to qualified patients and primary caregivers who are residents of the County.

 The procurement of these cards was completely voluntary in the past.
 But recent regulations have mandated patients to get one in order to start purchasing from California’s dispensaries.
 But getting an MMIC isn’t as easy as it looks.
 You need to get a medical marijuana recommendation from a certified physician before you can start saving some serious cash.
 Plus, we don’t need to remind you that medical patients can grow 100 square feet of marijuana and possess 8 ounces of marijuana.

 So, if you want to save yourself the absolute horror and dread of reading about impending crackdowns, politicians hell-bent on banning the herb for good and this guy who thinks good people don’t smoke marijuana–

 , you need to seriously start considering getting an MMIC.
 And as mentioned above, for that, you’ll need to get a MMJ recommendation for that first.

 But before we begin, you need to ask yourself –